Disease Guide ·FLUTD ·2026

 3Why does stress cause urinary problems in cats?

-Feline idiopathic cystitis is linked to the stress response system.
-Stressed cats release hormones and neurotransmitters that affect the bladder lining, causing inflammation, pain, and spasm — without any bacteria involved.
-Common stressors include household changes, new pets, moving, conflicts with other cats, dirty litter boxes, and changes in routine.
-Managing stress is a key part of preventing FLUTD episodes.
+Feline idiopathic cystitis links to stress response.
+Stressed cats release hormones and neurotransmitters affecting bladder lining, causing inflammation and spasm without bacteria.
+Common stressors: household changes, new pets, moving, conflicts, dirty litter, routine changes.
+Stress management prevents FLUTD episodes.

 4What diet helps prevent FLUTD?

-Wet food is strongly recommended because it increases water intake, producing more dilute urine that's less irritating to the bladder.
-Prescription urinary diets (Hill's c/d, Royal Canin Urinary SO) are formulated to maintain healthy urine pH and prevent crystal formation.
-Avoid fish-based diets, which are high in minerals that contribute to crystal formation.
-Encourage water intake with fountains and multiple water stations.
+Wet food increases water intake, diluting urine and reducing irritation.
+Prescription diets (Hill's c/d, Royal Canin Urinary SO) maintain pH and prevent crystals.
+Avoid fish-based diets high in minerals.
+Water fountains and multiple stations encourage drinking.

 5Will my cat's FLUTD come back?

-Unfortunately, about 50% of cats with FLUTD will have another episode within a year.
-Stress-related FIC is particularly prone to recurrence.
-Long-term management with environmental enrichment, stress reduction, wet food, prescription diets, and sometimes anti-anxiety medication helps reduce the frequency and severity of flare-ups.
-Some cats eventually outgrow the condition as they age.
+About 50% of FLUTD cats have another episode within a year.
+Stress-related FIC recurs most often.
+Environmental enrichment, stress reduction, wet food, prescription diets, and anti-anxiety medication reduce frequency and severity.

 6What is a perineal urethrostomy (PU surgery)?